Hassan-Hajir/Full-Stack-Engineer---Code-Academy/README.md

 <h2>Fundamentals of HTML</h2>

-In this projects , i learned about the fundamentals of HTML.
+In these projects , i learned about the fundamentals of HTML.

 My goal of this was to get an introduction to the fundamentals of HTML, one of the languages essential to developing websites.